 At Tirlebrook Primary School we believe that physical education experienced in a safe and supportive environment is vital to a child’s development and well-being.

 All our children experience a wide range of physical activities each year.
 We aim to develop fitness, co-ordination and body control.
 All the children have the opportunity to participate in a range of games, dance and gymnastics.
-At Key Stage 2 all our pupils go swimming.
-This year our Year 1 and 2 pupils have also had swimming lessons.
+All our pupils go swimming.

 Participation in sporting events and competitions is very important at Tirlebrook and we enter teams in a range of festivals and tournaments.
 We have a number of trophies in our cabinet that we are proud of.
 We are also proud to have achieved the School Games Gold Award.